 What is Amazon Seller Fulfilled Prime (SFP)?

-When DCL Logistics was founded 36 years ago, no one here could have predicted that commerce would be singularly dominated by a trillion dollar digital storefront: Amazon.
+When DCL Logistics was founded 36 years ago, no one here could have predicted that commerce would be singularly dominated by a trillion dollar ecommerce storefront: Amazon.

-Seller Fulfilled Prime allows the seller to list their products as Prime-eligible and ship their products to their customers directly via their own warehouse or from a qualified third party logistics company (3PL).
-Sellers can display the Prime badge on the products they ship directly to the customers with two-day shipping and free standard shipping.
+Seller Fulfilled Prime allows the Amazon seller to list their products as Prime-eligible and ship their products to their customers directly via their own warehouse or from a qualified third party logistics company (3PL).
+Sellers can display the Amazon Prime badge on the products they ship directly to the customers with two-day shipping and free standard shipping.
+Like Amazon FBA, Amazon SFP gives the Amazon seller the best chance to “win” the coveted Amazon buy box – meaning, the Amazon seller will be the first option when shoppers are looking at buying the product.
+Non-prime sellers have a lower priority compared to Amazon Prime sellers and non-prime sellers are often filtered out by shoppers.

 With almost all of DCL’s customers participating in FBA, we’re constantly thinking of ways to support and enhance their experience with Amazon.
 Also, we acknowledge that FBA has it’s own set of challenges which we’ve covered in the Amazon 3PL Trap article.
 Based on our customers’ feedback, one of those ways was to support Seller Fulfilled Prime—so, that’s what we did.
 We worked diligently to integrate with Amazon SFP and are now prepared to help you ship via SFP out of DCL warehouses providing you with greater flexibility and an option beyond FBA and MFN.
 Here’s a short summary of the program and how it could potentially benefit you.